CISD E.T.S.

 History of Centro Internazionale Studi Diabete (the International Centre for the Study of Diabetes)

-In 1991, CISD sponsors a National Symposium, held in Rome at the Istituto Superiore di Sanità on ‘Epidemiology and Prevention of Insulin-Dependent Diabetes’, organised in collaboration with the Chair of Endocrinology and the Institute of Hygiene of ‘La Sapienza’ University of Rome.
+In 1991, CISD sponsored a National Symposium, held in Rome at the Istituto Superiore di Sanità on ‘Epidemiology and Prevention of Insulin-Dependent Diabetes’, organised in collaboration with the Chair of Endocrinology and the Institute of Hygiene of ‘La Sapienza’ University of Rome.
 Data related to the ‘Eurodiab Subarea A’ programme of the European Community (Epidemiology of Insulin-Dependent Diabetes) were discussed herein and the different experiences of the Italian regions (Lombardy, Lazio, Sicily, and Sardinia) participating in this initiative were compared.

-Since that year CISD has collaborated with the Juvenile Diabetes Foundation (USA) in training young doctors-scientists through tutorials and attendance at qualified laboratories abroad.
+Since that year, CISD collaborated with the Juvenile Diabetes Foundation (USA) in training young doctors-scientists through tutorials and attendance at qualified laboratories abroad.
 The Association supported the activities of the Group for the Study of Diabetic Neuropathy ‘Neurodiab’ of the European Association for the Study of Diabetes with the organisation of congresses held in Düsseldorf 1991, Cork 1991, Bratislava 1992, and Istanbul 1993.
 CISD helped support the activity of the Roman Endocrinology Club, aimed at updating and developing the cultural activity of young doctors-scientists working in the field of diabetes, metabolism, and endocrinology.

-As a crowning achievement of the activity conducted, the legal recognition of the Association is awarded in October 1990, testifying to the activity carried out in the past years, first as the Italian-British Association for the study of diabetes and its complications and since 1988 under the name of CISD.
-This recognition opens new possibilities for the development of the Association’s activities, particularly promoting relations with state agencies and universities.
+As a crowning achievement of the activity conducted, the legal recognition of the Association was awarded in October 1990, testifying to the activity carried out in the past years, first as the Italian-British Association for the study of diabetes and its complications and since 1988 under the name of CISD.
+This recognition opened new possibilities for the development of the Association’s activities, particularly promoting relations with state agencies and universities.

 From 1994 to 2000 CISD continued its activities of promoting research in the field of diabetes by expanding its collaboration with institutions outside Italy.
 Great prominence and scientific success were achieved in receiving research fundings from the Juvenile Diabetes Foundation (USA), the largest American Institution in terms of funding for juvenile diabetes research.
 In fact, two-year research grants were obtained in 1995, 1997 and 1999, aimed at the identification of diabetes susceptibility genes, in collaboration with other centres that participated in the programme, in particular the University of Oxford.

-The international dimension of the Centre is also highlighted by a series of collaborations developed with the University of Washington in the United States and the University of Bucharest, with the Italian Society of Diabetes and the Italian Society of Endocrinology.
-CISD doctors-scientists have participated in numerous national and international congresses, presenting their research data.
+The international dimension of the Centre was also highlighted by a series of collaborations developed with the University of Washington in the United States and the University of Bucharest, with the Italian Society of Diabetes and the Italian Society of Endocrinology.
+CISD doctors-scientists participated in numerous national and international congresses, presenting their research data.

-CISD established fellowships to be carried out in the field of research according to its bylaw.
+CISD established fellowships to be carried out in the field of research according to its bylaws.
 Among other initiatives, CISD co-organised the EASD (European Association for the Study of Diabetes) Satellite Symposium, held in Vienna in 1996, entitled ‘New Perspectives on the Diagnosis and Treatment of Type 2 Diabetes’.
 CISD also contributed to the organisation of the Symposia of the Diabetic Neuropathy Study Group of the European Society for the Study of Diabetes ‘Neurodiab’ in Stockholm in 1995 and in Baden-Vienna in 1996.
 A remarkable event for CISD was then the organisation of the ‘II World Congress on the Prevention of Diabetes and its Complications’, held in Fiuggi (Italy) in November 1999, which was the last international millennium event on diabetes.

 Between 2000 and 2005, CISD further developed its position as a Centre, enabling and enhancing diabetes and metabolic research on a national and international level, positioning itself as one of the most relevant Centres in funding for diabetes research in Italy, thanks to the quantity of its publications.
-Of particular note were the collaborations with the Juvenile Diabetes Research Foundation International (USA) on a project on type 1 diabetes, and with the American Diabetes Association, which funded CISD’s activities through a research grant in the field of type 1 diabetes genetics in Italy for three years (2001-2004).
+Of particular note was the collaboration with the Juvenile Diabetes Research Foundation International (USA) on a project on type 1 diabetes, and with the American Diabetes Association, which funded CISD’s activities through a research grant in the field of type 1 diabetes genetics in Italy for three years (2001-2004).

 In 2002, CISD supported the organisation of an international congress in Budapest as part of the European Neurodiab group, on the topic of the ‘diabetic foot’.